-During the current fiscal year, the Lakeridge shopping center project was completed.
+During fiscal year 2018-2019, the Lakeridge shopping center project was completed.
+The disbursement of TIF funds was completed during this fiscal year.
 The 90,476 square feet of upgraded retail space has resulted in an increase in taxable value of more than double.
 The project also replaced much of the non-pervious parking lot with 8,000 square feet of public open space.
-The City of Dallas and SHOP Development were awarded the 2019 Urban Land Institute's "Next
+The City of Dallas and SHOP

-Big Idea" award for three of their local projects, including the Lakeridge center project.
+Development were awarded the 2019 Urban Land Institute's "Next Big Idea" award for three of their local projects, including the Lakeridge center project.

-Several projects in the District have been completed or are in the development stage as shown in the following table.
+Several projects in the District have been completed or are under construction as shown in the following table.